illuminated-g/endigit-squarebattle/README.md

 # README #

-We will switch this to a public repository as soon as I add some licensing (probably GNU public) to the files.

 ### What is this repository for? ###

 * Squarebattle is a game written in LabVIEW where you create your own squares to compete against other peoples squares in the arena.